4 Strategies to Help Lower-Tier Partners in your Distribution Channel Look Like Rock Stars.

 However, a simple onboarding process, transmitting POS data, keeping track of special pricing requests, auditing/managing claims or providing lead opportunities aren’t the only things PRM platforms should be used for.

 In order to cultivate a truly effective channel partnership, a PRM platform should act as a safe haven of useful, dynamic content; for example, marketing materials, info on product updates and launches, newsletters, industry news, press releases, sales and marketing program updates, FAQs, deal-closing playbooks, ‘how to’ and best practices guides, case studies, videos, infographics, etc., should all be ingrained into your partner portal ecosystem to help enable all partners, especially lower-tier partner, become effective, prepared and high-performing channel companies.

 Your channel partners have seen a lot of promotions.

-Sure, a volume-based incentive rebate opportunity may seem like a great opportunity to you, but to them, it might be completely irrelevant and impotent.
+Sure, a volume-based incentive rebate opportunity may seem like a great opportunity for you.
+However, to partners, it might be completely irrelevant and impotent.

-Sales and marketing programs that fail to align with a partner’s bottom-line, pain points, value proposition, strengths, etc., aren’t poised to turn low performers into high ones.
+Sales and marketing programs that fail to align with a partner’s bottom-line, pain points, value proposition, strengths, etc., aren’t poised to turn lower-tier partners into high ones.